ThomasBig/SWTI/README.md

 * **Mouse** detects mouse position on screen
 * **Window** sets the console window size

-For further information, check out the [WIKI](https://github.com/ThomasBig/SWTI/wiki).
+For further information, check out the [Documentation](https://thomasbig.github.io/SWTI/).

 ## Instalation
 The installation of SWTI library is easy.
-Download the repository and copy the folder *SWTI/swti* to your project folder.
+Download this repository and copy the folder *SWTI/swti* to your project folder.
 It contains header and source code for the library.
 In your application include a swti header and a source file.

 ### Hello world